Seminars available from the MillerKnoll Insight Group

 How to catalyse your workplace for growth

 As part of our ongoing investigation into the connections between people, work, and the workplace, we conducted an experiment with 13 organisations around the world.
 To do this, we partnered with Leesman, a leading independent global benchmarking service.
-Our partnership allowed us to measure and validate our Living Office research by comparing it to Leesman’s data from over 340,000 people working in 2,649 offices in 69 countries — the largest collection of workplace effectiveness data in the world.
+Our partnership allowed us to measure and validate our Living Office research by comparing it to Leesman’s data — the largest collection of workplace effectiveness data in the world.
 This vast pool of research shows that when it comes to creating workplaces that are primed for organisational growth, only unique, personalised, research-based environments will do.

 New Metrics of Place - Measuring what Matters